Katraj to Sinhagad (K2S) Night Trek For 16 KM Negotiating A Series of About 15-16 Hills

 There was some sigh of relief when we spotted the red antenna tower light which is placed at the Singahad fort.
 Although it looked very close but took us an hour to reach there.
 Now the dark night started to fade, and I don’t remember when was the last time, I saw such a beautiful morning and sunrise.

 My body was going out of control after almost 7 hours of the walk due to tiredness and sleepiness.
 But I knew we are not so far away.
-Enjoying the scenic beauty we made an effort to keep moving if we’ll halt, it will be more difficult to resume again.
-We kept walking and walking now, as not much trek was left.
+Enjoying the scenic beauty we made an effort to keep moving, we kept walking and walking now, as not much trek was left.
 Also, the group kept pushing and encouraging me.

 - Endurance Level: High